aaronplasek/19th_C._novel_scraper/README.md

 *TEI/XML Epigraph Scraper*
 ================
-This script pulls XML-tagged content from all the XML files in a directory.
-This script was written and tested on Macbook Pro (OS 10.7.5) using python 2.7.1.
-It should work on Linux/Unix.
+This script pulls XML-tagged content (including epigraphs specifically) from all the XML files in a directory and outputs this information to both the terminal and to a MySQL database.
+This script was written and tested on a Macbook Pro (OS 10.9.1) using python 2.7.1.
+It should also work on Linux/Unix.
 You will need to install Beautiful Soup.

 *Instructions*
 =============
 (1) Install Beautiful Soup. http://www.crummy.com/software/BeautifulSoup/

 (2) The script should be placed in the same directory as all the files to be scraping.
-DO NOT include any subfolders.

 (3) The current "working directory" of your terminal needs to be the same directory in which you are running your script!